 Electrifying vehicles – how grids will cope

 - Feb 3, 2020 6:26 pm GMT

-This item is part of the Predictions & Trends - Special Issue - 01/2020, click here for more
+This item is part of the Predictions & Trends for 2020 SPECIAL ISSUE, click here for more

 Electric vehicle (EV) numbers are on the rise as consumers start to ditch petrol and diesel in a bid to do their bit to tackle climate change.
 As car manufacturers ramp up production of electric vehicles to keep up with a growing demand and businesses look to electrify their fleets and install charging points, electricity grids will be under increasing pressure to cope with the impending surge in demand for power.